-Everytown for Gun Safety is the nation's largest gun-violence-prevention organization, with over five million supporters across all fifty states, including tens of thousands in Massachusetts.
-It was founded in 2014 as the combined effort of Mayors Against Illegal Guns, a national, bipartisan coalition of mayors combatting illegal guns and gun trafficking, and Moms Demand Action for Gun Sense in America, an organization formed after the murder of twenty children and six adults in an elementary school in Newtown, Connecticut.
-Currently, the mayors of twenty-four Massachusetts cities are members of Mayors Against Illegal Guns.
+Everytown for Gun Safety is the nation's largest gun-violence-prevention organization, with over five million supporters across all fifty states, including tens of thousands in Illinois.
+It was founded in 2014 as the combined effort of Mayors Against Illegal Guns, a national, bipartisan coalition of mayors combatting illegal guns and gun trafficking, and Moms Demand Action for Gun Sense in America, an organization formed after twenty children and six adults were murdered by a gunman with an AR-15 rifle-the type of weapon regulated by the law challenged here-in an elementary school in Newtown, Connecticut.
+The mayors of thirty-two Illinois cities are now members of Mayors Against Illegal Guns.
 Everytown also includes a large network of gun-violence survivors who are empowered to share their stories and advocate for responsible gun laws.

 Everytown has drawn on its expertise to file briefs in numerous Second Amendment cases, including challenges to prohibitions like those at issue in this case, offering historical and doctrinal analysis that might otherwise be overlooked.
-See, e.g., Ass'n of N.J.
+See, e.g., Worman v.
+Healy, No. 18-1545 (1st Cir.); Ass'n of N.J.
 Rifle & Pistol Clubs, Inc. v.
 Att'y Gen. N.J., No. 18-3170 (3d Cir.); Kolbe v.
-Hogan, No. 14-1945 (4th Cir.) (en banc); Gould v.
-Morgan, No. 17-2202 (1st Cir.); Peruta v.
+Hogan, No. 14-1945 (4th Cir.) (en banc); Hatfield v.
+Barr, No. 18-2385 (7th Cir.); Peruta v.
 Cnty. of San Diego, No. 10-56971 (9th Cir.) (en banc).
 It seeks to do the same here.